-The key to success here is to segment your audiences based on persona and stage in the buyer’s journey in order to send targeted content and personalized messages.
+The key to email success is to segment your audiences based on persona and stage in the Buyer’s Journey so you can send targeted content and personalized messages.
 Research shows that segmented email outperforms messages that are general and untargeted.
-And the reason is simple if you think about it.
-Would you rather read an email that is written to you, with information that addresses your interests, pain points, and needs specifically, or would you rather read email with vague headlines that could apply to just about anyone?
-Unless you enjoy reading email just for fun, you likely prefer to only read email that speaks directly to you—and that’s exactly how your audience feels.
+The reason is simple: Would you rather read an email that is written to you with information that addresses your specific interests, pain points, and needs?
+Or would you rather read an email with vague headlines that could apply to just about anyone?
+Unless you enjoy reading email just for fun, you probably prefer to read emails that speak directly to you—and that’s exactly how your audience feels.

-Use tools like HubSpot, Marketo, or Pardot to segment your audience and send targeted, personalized content that resonates better and drives more traffic.
-Identify the awesome content that you think one of your personas would enjoy and send a targeted email to contacts who fit the persona and haven’t downloaded it yet.
+Use marketing automation tools like HubSpot, Marketo, or Pardot to segment your audience and send targeted, personalized content that resonates better and drives more traffic.
+Identify the content that you think one of your personas would enjoy and send a targeted email to contacts who fit the persona and haven’t downloaded that content yet.
 If they find it helpful, you’ve just moved them one step closer to becoming a lead.